angular/angular/guides/getting-started.md

 ## Appendix: Configuring SystemJS

-If your project is using SystemJS for module loading, you will need to add `@angular/material` to the SystemJS configuration:
+If your project is using SystemJS for module loading, you will need to add `@angular/material` and `@angular/cdk` to the SystemJS configuration:

 ```js
 System.config({